Devil (Super Junior album)

-Devil is a studio album released by South Korean boy band Super Junior, released on July 16, 2015, by S.M.
-Entertainment.
+Devil is the eighth Korean studio album (ninth overall) released by South Korean boy band Super Junior, released on July 16, 2015, by SM Entertainment.
 Released as a "special album", the album features nine members, marking the return of Yesung after his mandatory military service.
 This also marks the first album without Shindong and Sungmin, due to mandatory military service.
 Devil is the final release to feature Kangin before his hiatus and eventual departure from Super Junior in 2019.

 Background

-After announcing that Super Junior returned with special album Devil on July 16 to celebrate the group's 10th anniversary, S.M.
-Entertainment released a comical trailer, heightening fans' anticipation for the comeback.
+After announcing that Super Junior returned with special album Devil on July 16 to celebrate the group's 10th anniversary, SM Entertainment released a comical trailer, heightening fans' anticipation for the comeback.
 The agency said, 'Friendship and trust among members along with gratitude toward fans' love are the foundation for the album.'

 Production and composition

-Producing team the Stereotypes worked with SM's resident composer Kenzie on title song "Devil" for a trendy melody, effectively marking the departure of the group from its usual title track production with another resident SM songwriter-producer Yoo Youngjin, the one who writes for the group's title tracks since debut.
+Producing team the Stereotypes worked with SM's resident composer Kenzie on title song "Devil" for a trendy melody, effectively marking the departure of the group from its usual title track production with another resident SM songwriter-producer Yoo Young-jin, the one who writes for the group's title tracks since debut.
 The lyrics liken a man madly in love to the disposition of the devil.
 The performance for "Devil" was created by choreographer Tony Testa and SM's performance director BeatBurger.
 The Super Junior members also offered their own insights, leading to the creation of a fun, well-woven choreography with simple motions that showcase the group's laidback charms.

 The album has a total of 10 tracks including the title song "Devil".
 The album involves many other singers for collaboration songs such as Lee Seung Hwan, and Kim Yoon Ah, Epitone Project and Kang Jun-Woo.
 Member Lee Donghae participated in writing lyrics and composing for the album.
 The tracks are partly classified by the group's subunits, which include Super Junior-K.R.Y., Super Junior-T, Super Junior-M and Super Junior-D&E.